ohshitgorillas/qmk-spongemock/readme.md

-# SpongeMock: mOCkInG tExT for QMK
+# SpongeMock: auTomaTed MOckinG tExT for QMK
-SpongeMock is a QMK community mod that RandomlY CapItalIzes leTters to mimic the SpongeBob mocking meme.
+SpongeMock is a QMK community mod that RandomlY CapItalIzes leTters like in the SpongeBob mocking meme.

-It works by intercepting alphanumeric keys and randomly applying left shift.
+It works by intercepting alpha keys and randomly sending a one-shot left shift.

-## Adding SpongeMock To Your Keymap
+## Adding and Using SpongeMock
 1. Add the spongemock module to your QMK directory.

     **Option A: Git Submodule (Recommended)**